-If you’re a bank or credit union then you likely already understand that you should be asking many of your vendors for a SOC report, especially your critical or high risk vendors.
+If you’re a regulated organization, you likely already understand that you should be asking many of your vendors for a SOC report, especially your critical or high risk vendors.

 Have you noticed that some vendors give you a SOC 1, others give you a SOC 2 and sometimes a vendor will give you both?
 A few may even give you a SOC 3.
 There is a big difference between the various types of SOC reports and the differences are not obvious to the uninitiated.

 Brief SOC Background

 The SAS 70 was replaced by an SSAE 16 – Statement on Standards for Attestation Engagements (SSAE) No. 16.
 Let’s be clear.
 We’re talking about the original definition of a SAS 70, not what it evolved into over the approximate 20 years it was in place in the market.
 The old SAS 70 and the SSAE 16 were very similar but the SSAE 16 had a few upgrades like an attestation by a company’s management confirming the described controls are in place and functional.

 In May 2017, the SSAE 16 was superseded by the SSAE 18.
 The SSAE 18 provides the guidelines for SOC reporting and requires your vendor to outline their vendor’s functions being provided by the subservice organization and the assumed controls that have been put in place (your fourth parties).

 A SOC 1 addresses internal controls that are relevant to a company’s internal control over financial reporting.
 By definition, a SOC 1 is designed to review a vendor’s financial and accounting controls.
 In other words, how well do they keep their books?